tezizzm/Boeing/ExercisesDetailed/Exercise #2 Configuration/instructions.md

         });
     ```

-9. In the controllers folder create a new class and name it ProductsController.cs
-Paste the following contents into the file:
+9. A controller is used to define and group a set of actions which are methods that handle incoming requests.
+For an in depth view of ASP.NET Core MVC [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-2.1) and for a Controller specific discussion [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/actions?view=aspnetcore-2.1).
+We previously added the Spring Cloud Config Server to our service container in step 5 which allows us access to configuration specified in the server.
+In the following code snippet we create a controller class, inject the configuration into the controller and locate specific configuration keys in an action method.
+In the controllers folder create a new class and name it ProductsController.cs and then paste the following contents into the file:

     ```c#
     using System;